 Trump’s Qatari plane controversy puts a spotlight on Boeing

-At a press conference in Qatar on Wednesday, President Donald Trump announced a $96 billion deal between Boeing, an American plane manufacturer, and Airways for as many as 210 jets.
+At a press conference in Qatar on Wednesday, President Donald Trump announced a $96 billion deal between Boeing, an American plane manufacturer, and Qatar Airways for as many as 210 jets.
 The agreement, which was signed by the two companies’ CEOs as they flanked Mr. Trump and Qatar’s emir, was Boeing’s “largest ever” order for those types of aircraft.

-According to the White House, it would support more than 1 million U.S. jobs “during the course of production and delivery.”
+According to the White House, the deal would support more than 1 million U.S. jobs “during the course of production and delivery.”
 The timetable for delivery, however, was not mentioned.

 Boeing has been beset by serious production delays in recent years, as the company has grappled with safety issues, worker strikes, a pandemic, and supply chain woes.
 The company’s problems have been a particular source of irritation for the president.